The Atlanta Fire Rescue Department (AFRD) Mission

 Chief Cochran has over 28 years of fire service experience from Firefighter to Assistant Chief Training Officer to Fire Chief of Shreveport, Louisiana, to Fire Chief of Atlanta, Georgia with involvement in all phases of the fire service: fire fighting, emergency medical services, hazardous materials, recruiting, public education, research and development, employee counseling, discipline, performance evaluation, and administration, with specialization in training and strategic planning/facilitating.

 Chief Cochran has extensive involvement and leadership in the fire service, including positions with the International Association of Fire Chiefs (IAFC), where he served on the Board of Directors as First Vice President (2007) and Second Vice President (2006).
 He is also a past Chair of the IAFC Program Planning Committee and President of the Metropolitan Fire Chiefs Association.
 Chief Cochran is a member of the IAFC; the IAFC Southeastern Division; the IAFC Safety, Health and Survival Section; and the Georgia Fire Chiefs Association, Metro Atlanta Fire Chiefs Association.

 In addition, Chief Cochran has authored two chapters for Chief Fire Officers Desk Reference, published by Jones and Bartlett Publishers: Chapter 1 – “Leadership and Management” and Chapter 25 – “The Fire Chief of the Future.”

-Field Operations is responsible for responding to and mitigating disastrous incidents within the City from 30 fire stations.
-The agency handles an average 125 incidents per day including rescue, fires, hazardous materials calls, Emergency Medical Services alarms, and homeland security responses/planning.
-The Office of Special Operations is a part of this division and handles the planning of special events and emergency medical services.
+The Chief of Field Operations is responsible for responding to and mitigating disastrous incidents within the City from 30 fire stations.
+The agency handles an average 125 incidents per day including rescues, fires, hazardous materials calls, Emergency Medical Services alarms, and homeland security responses.